Last Updated on

 Complete the Junior Ranger program for the trail online.
 When you finish, your official Anza Trail Junior Ranger badge will be mailed to you.

 Due to its close proximity to San Francisco, this redwood forest is an incredibly popular destination.
 Parking must be reserved in advance through gomuirwoods.com.
 Visitors ages 16 and up are required to pay an entrance fee.
-The forest stays cool so bring your jackets.
 No picnics allowed, but feel free to eat at the cafe on site.

 Access is open only to U.S. citizens and requires a reservation.
 Reservations must be made at least 2 weeks in advance.
 Tours meet at the John Muir Historic Site and are transported by shuttle to Port Chicago.
-Tours take about 90 minutes.
-Tour and entrance require no fee.
+Tours take about 90 minutes and require no fee.

 At the San Francisco Maritime National Historical Park you can visit historic ships, play at the beach, and learn all about life at sea.
 Start off at the visitors center to pick up your Junior Ranger packet.
 The rangers will help plan your visit.
 Packets can be returned to the visitors center, Maritime Museum, or the ticket booth on Hyde Street Pier.